Iterative observer for boundary estimation for elliptic equations: Observer Design

 where $\alpha_n$ and $\beta_n$ depend on $n$. $C_1$ and $\lambda_n$ are chosen such that $\varphi_n(y)$ in (\ref{varphi}) forms an orthonormal basis in $L^2\left( 0,\frac{\pi}{4} \right)$, with $C_1=-\sqrt{\frac{8}{\pi}}, \alpha_n=1$ and $\beta_n=\lambda_n=6-8n$.
 Finally an orthonormal set of eigenvectors can be formed in $X$ with respect to norm defined by (\ref{norm}) as,

-where $\rho_n=\dfrac{1}{\sqrt{2}\beta_n}$ is a normalization factor.
+where, $|\rho_n|=\dfrac{1}{\left|\sqrt{2}\beta_n\right|}>0$, is a normalization factor.
 Now let us try to write semigroup generated by operator matrix $\mathcal{A}$ can be written as an infinite series,

 For $x=0$ the above infinite series is clearly convergent, whereas for $x\rightarrow 0^+$ the limit does not exist.
-Further we note that above series expression (\ref{series}) satisfies identity and semigroup properties as given in Definition \ref{definition1}, however it lacks strong continuity, except if we assume that the projection terms in angle brackets above are non-zero for some large $n\in\mathbb{Z}:n<\infty$.
-Now with the introduction of this assumption the limit $x\rightarrow 0^+$ exists.
+Further we note that above series expression (\ref{series}) satisfies identity and semigroup properties as given in Definition \ref{definition1}, however it lacks strong continuity, except if we assume that the projection terms in angle brackets above decay faster than the growth rate of $e^{\lambda_n x}$.
+This condition true for a wide range of analytical functions that have a finite number of non-zero projections on the basis $\Phi_n$.
 This also reveals a historical fact about solving Cauchy problems for steady state heat equation that unique and stable solutions does not exist for non-smooth data \cite{b_a1}.
-Thus with this additional smoothness assumption that $\left( \right) \in V$ equation (\ref{semigroup1}) represents the strongly continuous semigroup generated by operator matrix $\mathcal{A}$.
+Thus with this additional smoothness assumption equation (\ref{semigroup1}) represents the strongly continuous semigroup generated by operator matrix $\mathcal{A}$.

 This implies,